Zengxiang-Zhao/zengxiang-zhao.github.io/docs/other.md

 ---

+# how to make excel cells non-editable

+To make a column non-editable:

+1. Select the whole worksheet, Right Click->Format Cells->Protection, and uncheck the "Locked" check box.

+2. Select the column or cells you want to protect, right Click-> Format Cells->Protection, and select the "Locked" check box.

+3. Review tab->Protect Sheet, select the "Protect worksheet and contents of locked cells" check box and protect the sheet using a password. make shure the check boxs are selected for "Select locked cells" and "Select unlocked cells".

 # [How to organize your python project files and folders](https://docs.python-guide.org/writing/structure/)

 This is a very good description about python project structure.